 |ECE 6113||Concrete Engineering|

 Admission to the Master of Science in Civil Engineering program requires the demonstration of high potential for success based on the following:

 1. Submission of the Application for Graduate Admission;

-2. A bachelor of science in civil engineering (or equivalent) from an ABET-accredited under-graduate program.
-Non-engineering graduates may be admitted to the program but may be required to take additional courses as specified by the program director;
+2. A bachelor of science in civil engineering (or related) from an ABET-accredited under-graduate program.

 3. A minimum undergraduate GPA of 3.0;